mglover/wpnngw/README.md

 wpnngw hooks into INNs moderation pathway to catch netnews posts and forward them to wordpress.

-First, all gatewayed newsgroups need to be marked as moderated.
-This will cause INN to look in the 'moderators' file to find the moderation email address.
+First, the 'mta' parameter in inn.conf must hold the full path to the gwmail.py executable.

 Next, all gatewayed groups must have a matching line in the 'moderators' file, the email address for that line should be '%s@wpnngw.local'.

+Finally, all gatewayed newsgroups need to be marked as moderated.
+This will cause INN to look in the 'moderators' file to find the moderation email address.  addgroup.py will automatically create groups as (or set existing groups to) moderated groups.

+### wpnngw configuration

+wpnngw is written for and probably requires python 3.  it certainly requires the following python modules:

+ * dateutil (`pip install python-dateutil`)
+ * Beautiful Soup (`pip install beautifulsoup4`)

+wpnngw was developed and tested installed into pathspool/wpnngw directory.
+It probably, and certainly should, work no matter where you install it, but YMMV.

-Finally, the 'mta' parameter in inn.conf must hold the full path to the gwmail.py executable.
+You will need the full path to the wpnngw/wpnngw directory in PYTHONPATH.

+You will likely want the full path to wpnngw/bin, and inn's pathbin in PATH

 ### TODO

+$wpnngw/groups directory should get created by automagically

+look up bin directory in inn.conf

 Convert quoted text<->html